 - To store- Transfer Chicken and Gravy to an airtight container and store for up to 4 days in the fridge.

 - Freeze: Freeze this dish for up to 3 months.
 Cool completely and seal tightly.
-Allow thawing in the refrigerator overnight before reheating.
+Allow to thaw in the refrigerator overnight before reheating.